-The ELO additionally visits any vessel that has reported trigger-point captures in order to assess the possible reasons for the captures, whether they could have been prevented, and to educate the skipper on how to reduce the risk of such events re-occurring (Cleal, 2019, 2020).
+The ELO additionally visits any vessel that has reported trigger-point captures in order to assess the possible reasons for the captures, whether they could have been prevented, and to educate the skipper on how to reduce the risk of such events re-occurring (Cleal, 2021).

-Southern blue whiting trawlers operate in areas where there is an abundance of seabirds and marine mammals and a great deal of time and energy goes into ensuring these interactions are kept at a minimum.
-As a consequence of the 100% observer coverage on vessels targeting southern blue whiting from the 2012-13 fishing year, there is a high degree of confidence around the reported numbers of ETP species captures.
-A summary of ETP species captures during 2018-19 and 2019-20 fishing years is provided below (Table 2).
+Southern blue whiting trawlers operate in areas where there is an abundance of seabirds and marine mammals, and a great deal of time and energy goes into ensuring these interactions are kept at a minimum.
+As a consequence of the very high rate of observer coverage on vessels targeting southern blue whiting from the 2012-13 fishing year, there is a high degree of confidence around the reported numbers of ETP species captures.
+A summary of ETP species captures during the period 2018-19 to 2020-21 illustrates the very low number of captures (Table 2).

-Table 2: Industry-reported incidental captures of non-fish species in the southern blue whiting fisheries during 2018-19 and 2019-20.
+Table 2: Industry-reported incidental captures of non-fish species in the southern blue whiting fisheries, 2018-19 to 2020-21.